 Apart from getting your diving licence locally (in your hometown or somewhere nearby), there are a few places in the world which should definitely be considered!

-One of the best options is to get your diving license combined with exploring the best diving destinations.
+Another option is to get your diving license combined with exploring the best diving destinations.
 With a liveaboard, you can explore the best dive sites by boat which are not in reach of the day diving liveaboards.
 This means that the conditions of reefs and marine life are generally much better compared with the shore dive sites.
 Nothing better than combining learning scuba diving together with enjoying some of the best dive sites!
 However, it should be noted that this is not a common way to complete your Open Water course and definitely not the most easiest way.

 Below, we have listed a few liveaboard options which may be combined with a Open Water scuba diving course (or another course if available):